blackbaud/skyux/CONTRIBUTING.md

 git push
 ```

-#### Updating the commit message
+#### Update the commit message

-Sometimes, the reviewer will ask that you reword your commit message.
-You can do so using the `--amend` flag:
+If the reviewer asks you to reword your commit message, use the `--amend` flag:

 ```
 git commit --amend